TrietPham258/TryOn/README.md

 How to run this program --> End of file

-FullSail Emerging Technology Scholarship screencast (presentation + app) https://youtu.be/c4juUqtDezw

-FullSail Emerging Technology Scholarship screencast (app) https://youtu.be/deKBAVLDZgw
+Presentation and App screencast https://youtu.be/c4juUqtDezw

+App screencast
+https://youtu.be/deKBAVLDZgw